gazoodle/geckolib/README.md

  - Reset method to GeckoReponse class to handle retries in GeckoGetStatus class
  - Add mechanism to locate a spa in the manager class based on it's identifier
  - Set worker threads to daemon mode and removed lifetime management stuff
+ - Facade class will automatically connect to spa if needed

 ## Done/Fixed in 0.3.10
  - Try upload to PiPY